turnerlabs/kplserver/README.md

 ### usage

 The server defaults to port `3000` but can be overridden by setting the `PORT` environment variable.
 Point the server to your kinesis stream by setting the `AWS_DEFAULT_REGION` and `KINESIS_STREAM` environment variables.
 Once the server is up and running, you can send data to Kinesis by opening a socket connection and sending utf-8 data.
 Each record you send should be delimited by a new line.

+Optionally, you can provide an AWS SQS URL with env var `DLQ_URL` where any message which cannot be put in kinesis stream for any reason will be posted.

 ### docker image